Passive and Active Learning of Driver Behavior from Electric Vehicles: RESULTS DISCUSSION

 \subsection{Active learning}

-Fig. \ref{fig: us} shows the learning curves of the uncertainty sampling experiments on (a) the CNN model and (b) the LSTM model.
+We evaluate the effectiveness of the active learning methods through learning curves, each showing the test accuracy of models trained on different percentages of actively acquired training data.
+Fig. \ref{fig: us} shows the learning curves of the uncertainty sampling experiments on (a) the 1D-CNN model and (b) the LSTM model.
 The uncertainty sampling techniques perform reliably better than random sampling, except for the early iterations with the margin and entropy informativeness measures for the LSTM model.
 The improvement over random sampling is particularly evident in this model.

-Fig. \ref{fig: qbc} shows the learning curves of the query by committee experiments on the same models.
-The results present a higher variability than the uncertainty sampling methods: regular query by committee is successful for the CNN model but not for the LSTM model, whereas the opposite can be observed for active deep dropout methods.
-We speculate that the predictions of the LSTM model are helpful for the CNN model, and that active learning on the CNN model consequently yielded better results when the LSTM model was included as a committee member.
-As a contrast, we speculate that the predictions of the CNN model were not as helpful for the LSTM model.
+Fig. \ref{fig: qbc} shows the corresponding learning curves of the query by committee experiments on the same models.
+The parent model for active deep dropout is 1D-CNN in Fig. \ref{fig:qbc_cnn} and LSTM in Fig. \ref{fig:qbc_lstm}.
+The results present a higher variability than the uncertainty sampling methods: regular query by committee is successful for the 1D-CNN model but not for the LSTM model, whereas the opposite can be observed for active deep dropout methods.

+We speculate that the predictions of the LSTM model are helpful for the 1D-CNN model, and that active learning on the 1D-CNN model consequently yields better results when the LSTM model is included as a committee member.
+As a contrast, we speculate that the predictions of the 1D-CNN model are not as helpful for the LSTM model.
 This is consistent with the findings of Lowell \textit{et al.} \cite{chall_al2019}, who found a strong coupling between acquired training sets and the model with which they were acquired.
 Moreover, active learning methods imply a bias in sampling, i.e., the violation of the assumption that the training samples are independent and identically distributed, and sampled from the population distribution \cite{chall_al2019, farquhar_statistical_2020}.
 This might explain the variability in performance of the models trained on actively sampled data.